BronchoscopySkip to the navigation

 You may be asked to remove dentures, eyeglasses or contact lenses, hearing aids, wigs, makeup, and jewelry before the bronchoscopy procedure.
 You will empty your bladder before the procedure.
 You will need to take off all or most of your clothes (you may be allowed to keep on your underwear if it does not interfere with the procedure).
 You will be given a cloth or paper covering to use during the procedure.

-The procedure is done by a pulmonologist and an assistant.
+The procedure is done by a thoracic surgeon or a pulmonologist and an assistant.
 Your heart rate, blood pressure, and oxygen level will be checked during the procedure.

 A chest X-ray may be done before and after the bronchoscopy.